holdex/whitepaper/README.md

 The Holdex Protocol is Blockchain's native community incentives protocol.
 It is completely permissionless, so anyone can join the network without approval.
 It is designed to complement the existing reality of the Blockchain space, where cryptoassets can be plugged-in to anchor the value of the ecosystem rewards.
 Users who perform meaningful community actions are eligible to receive ecosystem rewards.
 The protocol is based on a social graph with a trust-building mechanism that protects against fake accounts and other attacks that would aim to malignantly seize the value in the system.
 In this latest regard, we have been inspired by the implementation of the Circles protocol for a *Universal Basic Income (UBI)*.

-The overall result is a highly-composable way of rewarding any crypto community member for its continued support and engagement.
+The overall result is a highly composable way of rewarding any crypto community or single community member for its continued support and engagement.

 ## Earning incentives